albertbrucelee/BuldozerGame/README.md

+# About This Game
-Buldozer Game - under development
+Buldozer Game - under development<br/>
-May 2017
+May 2017<br/>
-Institut Pertanian Bogor, Indonesia
+Institut Pertanian Bogor, Indonesia<br/>
-Developed in OpenGL
+Developed in OpenGL<br/>

-Developed by:
+# Developed by:
     Albert Alfrianta			- 	albert.brucelee@gmail.com
-	Aprilian Nur
+    Aprilian Nur				- 	aprilian.nur.w@gmail.com
-	Michael Julyus Christopher Manullang
+    Michael Julyus Christopher Manullang	- 	michaeljulyus@gmail.com

     You can freely modify the program, under the GNU License :)

 # Game Play #

-Buldozer must move all the rock to destination point
+<p>Buldozer must move all the rock to destination point

-Buldozer	: brown color
+Buldozer	: brown color<br/>
-Wall		: green color
+Wall		: green color<br/>
-Rock		: blue color
+Rock		: blue color<br/>
 Rock destination point: red color

-Buldozer can not hit wall
+Buldozer can not hit wall<br/>
+Buldozer can push rock<br/>
-Buldozer can push rock
+Buldozer can not push rock in front of the wall<br/>
-Buldozer can not push rock in front of the wall Buldozer can not push rock in front of the other rock
+Buldozer can not push rock in front of the other rock

 Win if all rock is above all point
-Loose if rock hit wall
+Loose if rock hit wall</p>